Fireplaces built By RL Sanborn Masonry

 Why?

 Ben Rumford’s massive structures themselves retained heat for hours after the last flames withered out.
-The hearth is still too hot to touch and the entire structure holds it’s heat for hours after the flame has gone.
+The hearth is still too hot to touch and the entire structure holds its heat for hours after the flame has gone.
 The majority of banked heat radiates hours later still warm to the touch.

 We design Our Rumford fireplace throats, Flues, smoke chambers and smoke stacks (chimneys) with exacting standards.

-The Large opening and shallow box radiate heat into the room much like a mirror reflecting a ray from the Sun.
-This heat rapidly warms anything in it’s path.
+The large opening and shallow box radiate heat into the room much like a mirror reflecting a ray from the Sun.
+This heat rapidly warms anything in its path.
 When the flame is gone it continues to heat.

 In a New England climate the exterior masonry will be susceptible to the Harsh cold, heavy rains, snow, Ice, Frost heaves, Ice heaves, hail, sleet etc and must be built to withstand.

-How Much will a fireplace cost?
+How much will a fireplace cost?

 A brick Rumford can be built anywhere from $15,000 to $40,000 or more depending on the size of the firebox, the structural height and the foundation requirements which will vary depending on your current foundation.